NyeJones/parnell-sentiment-analysis-and-topic-modelling/README.md

 * (year) parnell_vader_strong_non_compound_scores_sentiment_high
 * (year) parnell_vader_strong_non_compound_scores_sentiment_low

-These grouped results are used to create four visualisations of the top high sentiment terms for each year, with a limitation of the top 50 terms for each visualisation.
+These grouped results are used to create four visualisations of the top high sentiment terms for each year as additional outputs, with a limitation of the top 50 terms for each visualisation.